benhongh/meshquery/readme.md

 actually generates SIMD instructions.
 Given the very simple build step I suspect it doesn't.

+Additionally, some Boost libraries are used.

+#Building the demo
+Since there is nothing to link with other than the standard C++ runtime, building the demo comes down to just building all the source files in the src/ directory.
+A bash script (build.sh) is provided to make it easier.
+I didn't use any build system such as MAKE because I think it is an overkill.

+Before building the demo make sure you have a relatively recent version of clang, Eigen3 and Boost 1.6 installed.
+Since I am working on a Mac I haven't had the chance to make sure the code is compatible with GCC or MSVC.
+My apologies.

 #Threading
 This is a single-threaded demo given the highly limited time constraint.
 But for discussion's sake let's just say that some